aprilnovak/nekRSDoc/source/commonly_used_variables.rst

-* The :term:`MPI<MPI>` communicator is stored on the mesh, since domain decomposition is used to divide the mesh among processes. *Most* information stored on the ``mesh`` object strictly refers to the portion of the mesh owned by the current process.
+* The :term:`MPI<MPI>` communicator is stored on the mesh, since domain decomposition is used to divide the mesh among processes. *Most* information stored on the ``mesh`` object strictly refers to the portion of the mesh "owned" by the current process.
 For instance, ``mesh->Nelements`` only refers to the number of elements "owned" by the current process (``mesh->rank``), not the total number of elements in the simulation mesh.
 Any exceptions to this process-local information is noted as applicable.